brainix/pottery/README.md

 2. Under the hood, Python implements `list` using an array.
 Redis implements list using a
    [doubly linked list](https://redis.io/topics/data-types-intro#redis-lists).
-   As such, inserting elements at the head or tail is fast, O(1).
-However, accessing elements by index is slow, O(n).
+   As such, inserting elements at the head or tail of a `RedisList` is fast, O(1).
+However, accessing `RedisList` elements by index is slow, O(n).
 So in terms of performance and ideal use cases, `RedisList` is more similar to Python&rsquo;s `deque` than Python&rsquo;s `list`.